theriotn95/python-challenge/README.md

 - The total number of votes each candidate won
 - The winner of the election based on popular vote.

-#I analyzed the data with various Python methods that were commentated and dsiplayed in the attached main.py file.
+I analyzed the data with various Python methods that were commentated and displayed in the attached main.py file. to illustrate all the necessary value we needed to calcualte

 # The results were displayed as follows after we developed our script

+#Conclusion

+Our results effectively oragnized the small town's votes into an easy to read print out of the total votes, total amount of votes per candidate along with their percentage of the total vote, and the ultimate winner of the small town's election.
+Fortunately the town's out dated polling process required just a quick fix and unveiled how easy it is to gather data calculations and values from a large data set using Python.